 Scanning through the remaining eight features teased out earlier, I'm rather looking forward to “Mayhem,” which promises to make fun of corporate culture by showing what happens when a virus that erases impulse control breaks out at a law office.
 Sounds like just another day in Miami, but consider me intrigued.

 I'm also getting some good vibes from the plot of “Still/Born,” about a sinister force that threatens the surviving child of a woman who lost one of her twins during childbirth.
 The thriller co-stars Michael Ironside, so it already has something in its favor.

 Perhaps even more intriguing is the buzzy “Game of Death,” in which seven suburban Millennials discover their own lives are at stake when the board game they're playing starts snuffing them out if they do not follow the rules.
 The film, which had its world premiere at South by Southwest in Austin earlier this year, posits a Darwinian scenario that promises gruesome sights and a large body count, always a good thing when Millennials' lives are on the line on screen.

-For the rest of the first wave of the Third Popcorn Frights' lineup, go to www.popcornfrights.com/film-lineup/.
+For the rest of Third Popcorn Frights' lineup, go to www.popcornfrights.com/film-lineup/.